getodk/aggregate/cloud-config/README.md

 **Backups**
 - We strongly recommend you backup your forms and submissions using [ODK Briefcase](https://docs.opendatakit.org/briefcase-intro/).
 - Doing database backups is also recommended.
-  - You can produce a backup with `pg_dump aggregate > odk-aggregate.sql`.
+  - You can produce a backup with `pg_dump aggregate > aggregate.sql`.

 **Log files**
 - ODK Aggregate logs into `/var/log/tomcat8/catalina.out`.